Flyor/ioBroker.omadav2/README.md

 ## 📝 Changelog

 ### 0.0.1
-- (Your Name) Initial release of OmadaV2
+- (Flyor) Initial release of OmadaV2
 - Forked from original ioBroker.omada adapter
 - Enhanced structure and planning for additional features